harrietdarley/harriet-project/README.md

 - **Experience Boxes**: To present my employment, work experience and education, I have used boxes which include the date, a title and a description.

 #### Contact Page
-- **Form with Submit Button**: Allows the users to contact me by completing the form and submitting their required details.
+- **Form with Submit Button**: Allows the user to contact me by completing the form and submitting their required details.
 They can get in touch to collaborate, recruit me or to find out about my code.
 When they click the "Send" button, the form will be submitted through Form Spree and a Thank You message is displayed.
 Their details and message will be emailed to me so I can reply to their email address.
     - **Form Boxes**: Form boxes are required so user must fill out all details.
 - **Social Links**: When the user clicks on each of the social media icons, my GitHub, Linkedin and Twitter pages will be displayed in another tab.
 - **Footer**: The footer shows that I am the owner of the website.